Saidabad mandal: Transport

 Saidabad is named after Syed Mir Mommin, the Prime Minister of Golconda, in 1591.
 Some nawabs had big mansions here.
-One such is Ameen Manzil, a historic structure which got its name from Sir Ahmed Hussaini-Nawab Ameen Jung who was a member of the Executive Council of Hyderabad State.
+One such is Ameen Manzil, a historic structure named after Sir Ahmed Hussaini-Nawab Ameen Jung who was a member of the Executive Council of Hyderabad State.
 "In 1969 there was a garden known as Samad Bagh in the area which had two large wells (Mota Bavi).
 Even now some part of the garden exists which houses a heritage mansion.”